Recent Energy Development Projects

 Wind and Transmission Working Group

-The Energy Promotion and Development Bureau facilitates a transmission / wind working group that consists of industry and other stakeholders.
+The Industry Development Program facilitates a transmission / wind working group that consists of industry and other stakeholders.
 The group has been meeting quarterly since April 2008 and it convenes to identify obstacles to transmission and wind development and to develop strategies to overcome those obstacles.

 Mill Creek Generating Station, 150 MW